Modern

 have no excuse not to go on to design and build your own system!

-The ‘RFID Starter Kit for Arduino’
+The ‘RFID

-comes in a handy case and contains over 30 state-of-the-art components, devices
+Starter Kit for Arduino’ comes in a handy case and contains over 30

-and modules.
-Although it contains an RFID receiver module along with two RFID
+state-of-the-art components, devices and modules.
+Although it contains an RFID

-tags in the form of a credit card and key fob, the case is an Aladdin’s cave
+receiver module along with two RFID tags in the form of a credit card and key

-with loads of other useful components.
-To begin you will need an Arduino Uno
+fob, the case is an Aladdin’s cave with loads of other useful components.
+To

-along with the starter kit which amongst other things contains:
+begin you will need an Arduino Uno along with the starter kit which amongst

 The wide range of peripherals